HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

 To perform a register mutation, we randomly select a register.
 If it's the destination register, we randomly change it to one of the input or culculation registers, but NOT a constant register so the constants don't get overriden.
-If it's an operand register, we change it to an input, calculation or constant register.
+If it's an operand register, we change it to an input, calculation or constant register:

 ```
 MicroMutationType.Register -> {